Bema: Judaism

-At the celebration of the Shavuot holiday when synagogues are decorated with flowers, many synagogues have special arches that they place over the bimah and adorn with floral displays.
+The bimah is raised to demonstrate the importance of the Torah reader, and to make it easier to hear the recitation of the Torah.
+Over time, it became a standard fixture in synagogues, where the weekly Torah portion and haftara are read.
+In Orthodox Judaism, the bimah is located in the center of the synagogue, separate from the Torah ark.
+In other branches of Judaism, the bimah and the ark are joined together.

 Christianity

 The ceremonial use of a bema carried over from Judaism into early Christian church architecture.
 It was originally a raised platform with a lectern and seats for the clergy, from which lessons from the Scriptures were read and the sermon was delivered.
 In Western Christianity the bema developed over time into the chancel (or presbytery) and the pulpit.

-In Byzantine, West Syriac and Alexandrian Rites of Eastern Christianity bema generally remains the name of the platform which composes the sanctuary; it consists of both the area behind the iconostasion and the platform in front of it from which the deacon leads the ektenias (litanies) together with the ambo from which the priest delivers the sermon and distributes Holy Communion.
+In Byzantine, Armenian Rite, West Syriac and Alexandrian Rites of Eastern Christianity bema generally remains the name of the platform which composes the sanctuary; it consists of both the area behind the iconostasion and the platform in front of it from which the deacon leads the ektenias (litanies) together with the ambo from which the priest delivers the sermon and distributes Holy Communion.
 It may be approached by one or several steps.
 The bema is composed of the altar (the area behind the iconostasion), the soleas (the pathway in front of the iconostasion), and the ambo (the area in front of the Holy Doors which projects westward into the nave).
 Orthodox laity do not normally step up onto the bema except to receive Holy Communion.

 Islam

-In Islam, a pulpit, called minbar, in a standard furnishing in every Friday mosque.
-The earliest record of a minbar dates back to between 628 and 631 CE.
+In Islam, the minbar "pulpit" is a standard furnishing in every congregational mosque.
+The earliest record of a minbar dates back to between 628 and 631.